- 10 minutes to read

 Note

-Each Batch is designed to hold one group of related operations.
-You must code what operations in order are to be put into each batch
+Each Batch holds one group of related operations.
+You must specify the order of operations in each batch.

 Warning

-Exceptions in a Batch immediately aborts further execution.
+If an exception occurs in a Batch, the system immediately aborts further execution.

-In order to compensate for aborted/partial operations you should keep your batches small, even though the adapter provides you the ability to create large messages with unlimited set of operations(!).
+To compensate for aborted or partial operations, keep your batches small, even though the adapter allows you to create large messages with unlimited operations.

 transactionScopeOption

-Each batch within the Request is executed within a transactional scope with options provided by the optional transactionScopeOption attribute.
+The system executes each batch within the Request in a transactional scope with options provided by the optional transactionScopeOption attribute.

 • Required